 After two months and 600 votes, we have our keepsake nomination.
 Congratulations to the Broad Street Diner in Keyport, New Jersey for representing the village with the first Jersey Diner wooden keepsake collectible.

 Get yours today.
-PRE-ORDERS are being taken now for this VERY LIMITED collectible available online now.
+ORDERS are being taken now for this VERY LIMITED collectible available online now.

 Broad Street Diner History